 HES offered Khayretdinova the opportunity to forge a new path for herself.
 Initially, she was daunted by switching to a new field, especially having graduated from her first master’s degree nearly 10 years ago.
 She was concerned that her prior knowledge and professional recommendations were obsolete and she’d have to start over.

-But HES’ admission process allowed Khayretdinova to display her motivation and drive to succeed.
+The HES admission process, however, allowed Khayretdinova to display her motivation and drive to succeed.

 “Harvard Extension School did not consider all this as outdated information, but they just looked at how I performed in the classes,” she said.
 “This was also an opportunity to learn amazing things fast, and change your field of interest.”